christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 #### The drainage basin system

+The balance of water ini the drainage basin can be seen in its water budget, the water budget is calculated through the formula
+P = R + ET + ΔS

+P - prrecipitation
+e - evapotranspiration
+delta - change in storage in soil or bedrock

+The interaction between run-off, evapotranspiration and storage is in constant changthroughout the years and  depends on both the characteristics  of the pphysical ennvvironnment and climate

+During the  drryy seasoon there is a soil moisture deficit caused by evapotranspiiration exceeding precipitation

+/drainage

 Learn the following terms before your exam,

 Throughflow, evaporation, infiltration, overland flow, interception, groundwater, soil moisture storage, groundwater flow, channel catch, transpiration , channel storage, surface storage, stemflowO